MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-accesscheck.md

 # Access checks in the Microsoft Purview Information Protection SDK

-Enforcement of the rights defined by the encryption configuration in Complaince Center is the responsibility of the application developer.
+Enforcement of the rights defined by the encryption configuration in Compliance Center is the responsibility of the application developer.
 The SDK provides an API and set of enumerators to simplify these access checks.

 The examples and tables below will demonstrate which scenarios require the access check, the list of rights to check against, and how to perform the check.